OracularIS/smartdashboard/docs/readme.md

 Welcome to the **Smart Dashboard** documentation.

-This site is intended for **customers/end users**.
+This site is intended for **customers and end users**.
 It walks through the key screens and explains how to upload data using the built-in API examples.

 ## Quick Start